dbpedia/databus/docs/guides/data-download-guide.md

 You will learn different ways and techniques of downloading data from the Databus.
 We will cover how to:

 * Technique 1: Use the Databus UI do download data
-* Technique 2: Query Databus data download links using SPARQL (todo)
+* Technique 2: Query Databus data download links using SPARQL
 * Technique 3: Access data on the Databus via Linked Data
 * Technique 4: Access Databus data via Collections and SPARQL
 * Technique 5: Download data using the Databus client (todo)